 Design moves in a field of tension between art, architecture and emotion.
 In the case of the bathroom space, the products are serious – almost part of the architecture, and strongly connected to the building itself.
-Successful design is defined by sustainability, functionality, and importantly lasting aesthetics, as they are not easy to change with fashion changes.
+Successful design is defined by design intelligence that consists of sustainability, functionality, and importantly lasting aesthetics, as they are not easy to change with fashion changes.

 Marc Viardot, Director of Marketing and Products for LAUFEN, and internationally acclaimed architect and designer, Roberto Palomba spoke at ICFF (International Contemporary Furniture Fair) in New York City this past month to discuss the intelligent integration of people, materials and production processes so that high-quality, emotional and functional bathroom spaces arise.

 According to Marc Viardot who develops relationships with key global designers, the three magical rules or the social challenge of design are:

 Design is combining of shape and extraordinary competence in production

 Design is made by people – for the people